-Future Faculty Partners are graduate students who have been formally recognized by the Teaching Academy as having demonstrated a deep interest in and commitment to higher education, and a willingness to commit to one or more years of active involvement in the Teaching Academy.
+Future Faculty Partners are graduate students and post-docs who have been formally recognized by the Teaching Academy as having demonstrated a deep interest in and commitment to higher education, and a willingness to commit to one or more years of active involvement in the Teaching Academy.
 They have at least one-year residence status on the UW-Madison campus, and three semesters of teaching experience (or comparable) with demonstrated teaching excellence.

 Future Faculty Partners are represented on the executive committee, and meet as a group to discuss issues relevant to their teaching.
 Activities include guest speakers, workshops, and discussions on a variety of topics such as Teaching Assistant training, writing teaching philosophies, developing syllabi, and interviewing for jobs in higher education.